atinsinghal97/explore_fb_data/README.md

-# explore_fb_data
--Facebook Data in Time and Space project for Ethi-
+# Facebook Data in Time and Space project for Ethi

 Simple visualization of User Facebook Data using D3.js:
   - Rotating globe and heatmap displaying user's "your places" and daily facebook activity